bahrus/xtal-sip/README.md

 ## Compact dependency preloading

-It was mentioned above that listing all the elements with the same prefix can be boring and add to the footprint.
+It was mentioned many paragraphs ago that listing all the elements with the same prefix can be boring and add to the footprint.

 The markup below allows for more compact dependency mappings.